Foreign involvement in the Syrian civil war: US

-Jane's Defence Weekly reported a US shipment of 994 tonnes of weapons and ammunition (including packaging and container weight) in December 2015 from Eastern Europe to Syrian rebel groups, including 9M17 Fleyta anti-tank missiles, RPG-7s, AK-47S, DShKs, and PKMs.
-A detailed list of weapon types and shipment weights had been obtained from the US government's Federal Business Opportunities website.
+Jane's Defence Weekly reported that the US shipped 994 tonnes of weapons and ammunition (including packaging and container weight) in December to Syrian rebel groups, including 9M17 Fleyta anti-tank missiles, RPG-7s, AK-47S, DShKs, and PKMs.

-On 7 April 2017 the United States launched a series of 59 Tomahawk missiles at a Syrian airbase in Shayrat following the Khan Shaykhun chemical attack.
-Shortly after, the US Central Command acknowledged the stationing of the US "special forces" at Al-Tanf in Southern Syria since early 2016, after the US troops were engaged in direct combat action against ISIL on 8 April.
+On 7 April 2017 the US launched 59 Tomahawk missiles at a Syrian airbase in Shayrat following the Khan Shaykhun chemical attack.
+Shortly after, US Central Command acknowledged the stationing of US special forces at Al-Tanf in Southern Syria since early 2016, after US troops engaged in direct combat action against ISIL on 8 April.

-In July 2017, it was reported that the Donald Trump administration had decided to halt the CIA program to equip and train anti-government rebels, a move sought by Russia.
-According to David Ignatius, writing in The Washington Post, while the CIA program ultimately failed in its objective of removing Assad from power, it was hardly "bootless": "The program pumped many hundreds of millions of dollars to many dozens of militia groups.
+In July, it was reported that the Donald Trump administration had decided to halt the CIA program to support anti-government rebels.
+The CIA program ultimately failed in its objective of removing Assad from power, but it was not useless: "The program pumped many hundreds of millions of dollars to many dozens of militia groups.
 One knowledgeable official estimates that the CIA-backed fighters may have killed or wounded 100,000 Syrian soldiers and their allies over the past four years."

-On 14 November 2017, Syrian and Russian state media reported that the Foreign Ministry of Syria reaffirmed that it considered the presence of the US forces, or any other foreign military presence, in Syria without the approval of the Syrian government ″an act of aggression and an attack on the sovereignty of the Syrian Arab Republic″ and rejected what it described as the U.S.′ attempt to connect the US military presence in Syria with the settlement process.
+On 14 November, Syrian and Russian media reported that the Syrian Foreign Ministry reaffirmed that it considered the presence of US forces, or any other foreign military presence, without government approval ″an act of aggression and an attack on the sovereignty of the Syrian Arab Republic″ and rejected what it described as the US attempt to connect the US military presence with the settlement process.